-The Demay Laboratory is focused on understanding the role of the vitamin D receptor (VDR) in skeletal maturation and in cutaneous homeostasis.
+The Demay Laboratory at Massachusetts General Hospital is focused on understanding the role of the vitamin D receptor (VDR) in skeletal maturation and in cutaneous homeostasis.

-The Kobayashi Laboratory investigates the genetics of skeletal development.
+The Kobayashi Laboratory at Massachusetts General Hospital investigates the genetics of skeletal development.

-The Kronenberg laboratory uses genetically altered mice to study signaling by the PTH/PTHrP receptor in bone, bone development more generally and the relationships between cells of the osteoblast lineage and hematopoiesis.
+The Kronenberg Laboratory at Massachusetts General Hospital uses genetically altered mice to study signaling by the PTH/PTHrP receptor in bone, bone development more generally and the relationships between cells of the osteoblast lineage and hematopoiesis.

-Research in the Mannstadt Laboratory focuses on diseases of the parathyroid glands and mineral metabolism.
+Research in the Mannstadt Laboratory at Massachusetts General Hospital focuses on diseases of the parathyroid glands and mineral metabolism.